isc-projects/stork/doc/user/man/stork-agent.8.rst

 ``-n|--non-interactive``
    Disables the interactive mode.
 The default is false. ``[$STORK_AGENT_NON_INTERACTIVE]``

-To register Stork agent in an interactive mode, run the following command:
+To register the Stork agent in interactive mode, run the following command:

 .. code-block:: bash